DocumentationConceptsCompiler, Not Runtime

 • A runtime (like the JVM or operating system) actually executes the compiled output, manages memory, handles I/O, and enforces security policies.

-The Ainalyn SDK is your compiler.
-Platform Core is your runtime.
+The Ainalyn SDK is your compiler-first toolkit.
+Platform Core is the runtime authority.

 What the SDK Actually Does